Kamloops (City of) v Nielsen

-Kamloops (City of) v Nielsen, [1984] 2 SCR 2 ("Kamloops") is a leading Supreme Court of Canada (SCC) decision setting forth the criteria which must be met in order for a plaintiff to make a claim in tort for pure economic loss.
-In this regard, the Kamloops case is significant because the SCC adopted the "proximity" test set out in the House of Lords decision, Anns v Merton LBC.
+Kamloops (City of) v Nielsen, [1984] 2 SCR 2 ("Kamloops") is a leading Supreme Court of Canada decision setting forth the criteria that must be met for a plaintiff to make a claim in tort for pure economic loss.
+In that regard, the Kamloops case is significant because the Supreme Court adopted the "proximity" test set out in the House of Lords decision, Anns v Merton LBC.
 Kamloops is also significant as it articulates the "discoverability principle" in which the commencement of a limitation period is delayed until the plaintiff becomes aware of the material facts on which a cause of action are discovered or ought to have been discovered by the plaintiff in the exercise of reasonable diligence.
 This was later adopted and refined in Central Trust Co v Rafuse.
 Finally, Kamloops develops the law governing circumstances where a plaintiff can sue the government in tort.

 Facts

-A house in Kamloops, British Columbia, had insufficient foundations which were discovered upon inspection by the city.
+A house in Kamloops, British Columbia, had insufficient foundations, which were discovered upon inspection by the city.
 Stop work orders were issued but not enforced.
 The house was sold to the Nielsens.
 On discovering the construction deficiencies, the Nielsens sued the city for negligent performance of inspection.
 The vendor of the house, Hughes, assumed liability as well.
-Seventy-five percent of the liability was delegated to Hughes and twenty-five percent was delegated to the city.
+Seventy-five percent of the liability was delegated to Hughes, and twenty-five percent was delegated to the city.

 Issues

 Under statute, the city had a discretion whether to inspect construction.
 The city argued that it could not be liable for exercising that discretion.
 The statute also fixed a limitation period in which a plaintiff could sue the city, and the city argued the limitation period had expired.
-Finally, the city argued that the damages sought were considered to be "pure economic loss", which at law were generally not recoverable.
+Finally, the city argued that the damages sought were considered to be "pure economic loss," which at law were generally not recoverable.